“Religious groups… must adhere to the leadership of the Communist Party of China.”

 Say no to China's Dalai Lama

 China has no right to interfere in the selection of the leader of Tibetan Buddhism.
-Many Western governments are willing to challenge China on the issue of religious freedom but none so far have explicitly stated that they would not recognise a Chinese-appointed Dalai Lama.
+Many Western governments are willing to in some way challenge China on the issue of religious freedom.
+Now we need them to explicitly state that they would not recognise a Chinese-appointed Dalai Lama.

 This is a matter of fundamental importance to Tibetans.
 Please add your voice to our campaign to ensure that no Dalai Lama appointed by China is ever recognised.